 “You liar!”
 It doesn’t taste good, it’s horrible.
 The macaroni is clumped together like some thick kind of porridge.
 The ketchup is too sweet to make a good tomato sauce.
 Really, the only thing that is even remotely tasteful is the cheese.
 Lily grins at me.

 “Thank you, that makes me feel so much better.”
 I says sarcastically.
 She just giggles and takes another bite.
 I take a sip of wine to wash away my dinner.
 The wine is delicious.
-Now I feel bad for spoiling it with dinner.
+Too bad I had to spoile it with dinner.

-I turn the book over to find something made of fabric stuck to the back.
-It unfold it and see it’s a purple apron.
+I turn the book over to find something fabric-y stuck to the back.
+It unfold it and find it’s a purple apron.
 In green letters it reads across the front: I might not be a top chef, but I look good in an apron.
 It makes me smile.

 “That’s a clever line.
 Thanks!
 I like them.”
 I tell Lily.
 She’s grinning broadly.

 “I think you need a little help with it though.
 I offer to be your cooking assistant, if you want.
 So what do you want to do with the rest of our evening?”
 Lily asks, she puts her feet up on my couch and leans in against me.